-Our business is organized around one reportable segment that provides money transmittal services between the United States and Canada to Mexico, Guatemala and other countries in Latin America, Africa and Asia through a network of authorized agents located in various unaffiliated retail establishments and 117 Company-operated stores throughout the United States and Canada.
+Our business is organized around one reportable segment that provides money transmittal services primarily between the United States and Canada to Mexico, Guatemala and other countries in Latin America, Africa, Asia and Europe through a network of authorized agents located in various unaffiliated retail establishments and 124 Company-operated stores throughout the United States, Canada, Spain, Italy and Germany.
 This is based on the objectives of the business and how our chief operating decision maker, the CEO and President, monitors operating performance and allocates resources.